treecreate/webstore/README.md

 ## About The Project

-Treecreate webstore is a monorepo consiting of multiple apps working together
+Treecreate webstore is a monorepo consisting of multiple apps working together

 Key points